BestTimesToVisit.com Logo

 Walking

 Florence is a surprisingly walkable city, especially the historic center.
 Many attractions are within easy reach on foot, allowing you to soak in the atmosphere and discover hidden gems.
-However, be mindful of cobblestone streets, especially with luggage.
+However, be prepared for hills!

 Cost:Free

 Tip:Wear comfortable shoes!
-Download a map offline; cell service can be spotty in some areas.
-Avoid walking at night in less-populated areas.
+Download a map offline; service can be spotty.
+Avoid walking with large bags across crowded bridges during peak hours.

 Bus